 There are gluten allergy/celiac disease tests that are available which help identify various forms of allergy or sensitivity to gluten or wheat.
 Drop us an email if you suspect that you might be gluten sensitive and want to learn more.

-benefits of a gluten-free diet
+Benefits of a gluten-free diet

-can gluten-free diet be unhealthy?
+Can gluten-free diet be unhealthy?

 As gluten-free diets gain popularity, you have to be conscious of your choices when embarking on this diet.
 Several gluten-free foods sold in supermarkets are highly processed, with high sugar content.
-They also raise blood sugar levels and contribute to inflammation, which is the root causes of many chronic health diseases.
+They also raise blood sugar levels and contribute to inflammation, which is the root cause of many chronic health diseases.